 What is a Kit Kat?

-Kit Kat is a candy bar brand that’s made with alternating layers of crispy wafers and rich delicious chocolate.
-Each package comes with either two or four long skinny “fingers” that are attached to each other by a thin layer of chocolate.
-The pieces can be snapped apart easily to separate each from each other so you can eat them.
+A Kit Kat is a candy bar that’s made with alternating layers of crispy wafers and rich, delicious chocolate.
+Each package comes with two or four long skinny “fingers” attached to each other by a thin layer of chocolate.
+The pieces can be snapped apart easily to separate from each other so you can eat them.

 A Brief History of Kit Kats